github/archive-program/TheTechTree.md

 _Programming Internet Email_ by David Wood (O&#39;Reilly)

-_Computer and Information Security Handbook_ by John R. Vacca (Elsevier)

 _Data Communications and Networking_ by Behrouz A. Forouzan (McGraw-Hill)

+_Computer Networking: Principles, Protocols, and Practice_ by Olivier Bonaventure (Pearson)

 _Computer Networking: A Top-down Approach_ by Jim Kurose (Pearson)